Guigarciarosa/analyticsalways_test/docs/README.md

 - Connect with a API inside reqres and return the following informations:
 - list of users inside the api file
-- Exract a csv with all information
+- Extract a csv with all information
 - consult a existin user id inside the api.